arges/arges.github.io/about.md

 #### Work

 I enjoy creating new works and understanding our fascinating world.
-I am currently building amazing cyber-security software at Confluera.
+I am currently building amazing cyber-security software at [Confluera][9].
-Previously I've worked at Vectra Networks as a Manager and Team Lead working on new platforms, build infrastructure, system software, and system updates.
-Previously I’ve worked at Canonical as a Kernel Engineer and technical lead on the live patch service project.
+Previously I've worked at [Vectra][10] Networks as a Manager and Team Lead working on new platforms, build infrastructure, system software, and system updates.
+Previously I’ve worked at [Canonical][11] as a Kernel Engineer and technical lead on the live patch service project.
 In addition, I’ve enjoyed music my entire life, and continue to play with friends and in a band locally.
 I’m fond of anything that makes one think critically, love reading, and being a